Hi everyone!

 Betweeen Lasipalatsinaukio square and the underground bus terminal, there is also this intriguing and extremely modern edifice below, that is nothing less than a chapel!
 Yes, quite surprising right?

-Kamppi Chapel was opened only in 2012, reinforcing the fact that this area is definitely the newest of the city, but also the busiest.
+Kamppi Chapel only opened in 2012, reinforcing the fact that this area is definitely the newest of the city, but also the busiest.
 Day and night, it’s a huge anthill full of people!

 8. Wander in Helsinki colorful streets